Milky Way (chocolate bar): Variations

+Similar to Nutella (sans the signature hazelnuts), a Milky Way spread exists, although its availability is very limited.
+It was sold for several years in Australia, starting circa 1997, packaged in a jar with the spread itself layered in brown-and-white stripes.
+It is also available for import from Germany, although this version has the colours in two separate partitions.

+Mars also formerly sold the Flyte bar, which was identical to the old-style chocolate flavored Milky Way, marketed in twin packs and discontinued in 2015.

 Marketing

 A long-running advertising slogan for the product in the United Kingdom and Australia was, "The sweet you can eat between meals without ruining your appetite".
-In 1991, the Health Education Authority and anti-sugar lobbyists both complained, without success, to the Independent Television Commission that such advertising encouraged children to eat sweets between meals.
+In 1991, the British Health Education Authority and anti-sugar lobbyists both complained, without success, to the Independent Television Commission that such advertising encouraged children to eat sweets between meals.
 The ITC agreed with Mars that its advertisements in fact encouraged restrained eating.

 Once marketed as a snack food that would not intrude on regular meals, modern marketing portrays the Milky Way as a snack reducing mealtime hunger and curbing the appetite between meals.

 A widely known advertisement was debuted in 1989, featuring a red 1951 Buick Roadmaster and a vehicle that resembles a blue 1959 Cadillac Series 62 (lacking its dual headlights) racing, with the former eating everything in sight and the latter eating a Milky Way.
 The advertisement ends with the bridge to Dinnertown being out and the now fat red car being too heavy to jump the gap while the blue car makes the jump.
 The advertisement returned albeit edited in 2009, removing the claim that the Milky Way is not an appetite spoiler.

-A variant of the car commercial is one that takes place in outer space and features a race between a satellite and a meteor.